The Top 5 Places to Check Your Credit for FREE

 Credit scores have taken on a life of their own.
 Even the major credit bureaus don't stick to a single score.
 They provide different scores for different situations — scores that can change, depending on what they're trying to convey.

 FICO is the most well-known and widely used score.
 All scoring models apply the same basic information, they just weight things a bit differently.
-This can lead to slight differences between scores — usually just a few points, but the range could be closer to 30.
+This can lead to slight differences between scores.
+It's usually just a few points, but the range could be closer to 30.

 The Top Sites to Get Your Free Credit Score

-There's been a recent trend of companies offering access to your credit score for free to try and win your business.
-And most provide reputable, widely used scores.
+There's been a recent trend of companies offering access to your credit score for free in order to win your business.
+Most of these provide reputable, widely used scores.
 A few, however, stand above the rest in terms of easy use and universal availability.
 Since your bank might not be offering you free access, here are four great sites to visit:

 Discover runs this site, but it's available to you even if you don't have an account with the company.
 It provides your FICO Score based on data from Experian.